Thailand for Visitors

 Getting There

 Wat Bowoniwet is a short walk up from Kaosarn Road along Tanao Road.
-If coming from elsewhere, take the Chaophraya River Express to the Banglampu Pier.
+If coming from elsewhere, take the Chaophraya River Express to the Phra Arthit Pier.
 From the pier, turn left and walk up and past the Phra Sumen fort, and on along Phra Sumen road.
 Wat Bowoniwet will be on the right side of the road, about 10 minutes walk from the pier.